Final Fantasy Legend III: Release

 The game was released under its SaGa 3 title by Square in Japan on December 13, 1991.
 Two guidebooks were published by NTT Publishing in December 1991 and January 1992.
 In North America, the game was released by Square in August 1993.
-Sunsoft re-released the game in April 1998, alongside the other two SaGa titles for the Game Boy and Final Fantasy Adventure.
 As with the first two SaGa games, Square rebranded the game under the Final Fantasy moniker in English territories, capitalizing on the recognized brand to grow its regional presence.
 The English translation was the first project of translator Ted Woolsey at Square.
 He was given the Final Fantasy IV translation as an example and instructed to ensure "there were no 'repeats' of that mess".
 It was the last SaGa title for the Game Boy, and the last SaGa title to receive a Western release until SaGa Frontier for the PlayStation in 1998.
+Sunsoft re-released the game in April 1998, alongside the other two SaGa titles for the Game Boy and Final Fantasy Adventure.

 In 2020, the Game Boy original was re-released alongside the other Game Boy SaGa titles for the Nintendo Switch to celebrate the 30th anniversary of the SaGa series.
 The collection was published worldwide by Square Enix on December 19 under the title Collection of SaGa: Final Fantasy Legend.
 It was a digital exclusive release, and included English and Japanese text options worldwide.
 Production began at Square Enix so players could enjoy the original SaGa trilogy on modern hardware.
 While Kawazu had earlier plans to bring the originals onto newer hardware, the series' 30th anniversary provided a good opportunity to fulfil his wish.
 The port included color and resolution options, higher speed options during gameplay, control options that emulated the Game Boy console, a commemorative track created by Ito, and new artwork by Fujioka.
 The minor adjustments were done to reflect modern gaming tastes, but otherwise the games were unaltered.
 While the titles were rebranded as part of the SaGa series, their original Final Fantasy branding was retained as a subtitle to avoid undue confusion for original players.
 This edition was the first time the Game Boy titles released in Europe.
-This version was release for Android and iOS on September 22, 2021, and later for Microsoft Windows through Steam on October 21.
+This version was released for Android and iOS on September 22, 2021, and later for Microsoft Windows through Steam on October 21.